-A list may be quarantined upon import or after a marketing email send if any of the following conditions are met:
+HubSpot will quarantine contacts from an imported list or after a marketing email send if any of the following conditions are met:

-- The list contains emails with a known history of high hard bounce rates based on HubSpot's historical email data.
+The list contains email addresses with a known history of high hard bounce rates based on HubSpot's historical email data.
 These emails are also referred to as global bounces.

 After contacts on a list have been quarantined, you won't be able to send marketing emails, including automated workflow emails, to those contacts.
 If those quarantined contacts are also present in other lists, they'll be dropped when sending to those lists.